GoBlog

 Most importantly, work on the required courses and build a profile towards your MD program.

-If you major in anything else (such as music, or English) you will most likely need to take these courses on top of your normal classes.
-Which means you might need to take an extra year to graduate or take a full course load every semester.
+If you major in anything else (such as music or English), you will most likely need to take these courses on top of your normal classes.
+This might mean taking an extra year to graduate or taking a full course load every semester.
+A few additional tips, regardless of your major:

-2. Do well on your MCAT.
-This is a huge test and many schools will use this as a screening tool for applications.
+• Do well on your MCAT, which many school use as a screening tool for applications.

-3. Don’t be discouraged!!
-There will be many times during your college and application process where you will feel overwhelmed.
-Don’t let this discourage you, think of your end goal.
-This is just a small hurdle to climb over before you become a doctor!
+Most importantly, don’t be discouraged!
+It’s easy to feel overwhelmed by application portals.
+Don’t let this discourage you; think of your end goal.
+College applications is just a small hurdle to climb before becoming a doctor!

 My Pathway to Medicine